-The agency began working with Eastern Social Welfare Society (formerly The David Livingston Foundation) in 1972 to place Korean children with U.S. families.
+Dillon International also has a long history with South Korea.
+The agency began working with Eastern Social Welfare Society (formerly The David Livingston Foundation) in 1972 to place children from Korea with U.S. families.
 Working together, Dillon International and Eastern Social Welfare Society (ESWS) established a system of foster care for children waiting to be adopted.
 This system has become a model in other countries for developing their own child welfare systems.

 Length of Marriage

 - Heterosexual couples married at least 2.5 years for both first and/or second marriages.